 I set the table in a simple but elegant way right next to the balcony which made the whole dinner very special.
 We had the most amazing time.

-This Cherry Chai Jam is from one of our favorite producers, BRINS Jams, which is one of the strongest supporters of our small shop.
-This is Geoffrey’s favorite new jam.
+This Black Cherry Preserve is from one of our favorite producers, L'Epicurien, which is one of the strongest supporters of our small shop.
+This is Geoffrey's favorite new jam.
 He likes to mix it in chocolate ice cream, or put it on top of broiled peaches.
 My favorite is Mr. & Mrs. Greek Kalamata Fig Jam.
 Well, I mean anything with fig will be on the top of my list, but their Fig Jam is on the very tippy top.

 This jam is exceptionally good with brie & fresh goat cheese.
-You can create fabulous dishes like our Cherry Vinaigrette Dressing, Broiled Peaches, Tortilla Roll-ups, pour it over cheesecake, and for the summer the exotic Cherry Chai Chocolate Ice Cream I mention above.
+You can create fabulous dishes like our Cherry Vinaigrette Dressing, Broiled Peaches, Tortilla Roll-ups, pour it over cheesecake, and for the summer make some semi-homemade Cherry Chocolate Ice Cream I mention above.

 Enjoy your week!

 Chipotle Cherry Sauce recipe is perfect for broiled salmon for a special dinner.
 This sauce has a sweet and tart taste with heat notes from the chipotle.
 You can use this sauce to marinate your salmon, chicken, duck, game or pork and use as a glaze for the final layer to intensify the flavor to the dish.
-This sauce recipe includes our Cherry Chai Jam from our producer BRINS Jams.
+This sauce recipe includes our Black Cherry Jam from our producer L'Epicurien.

 Note: Chipotle Cherry Sauce will go perfectly with roast duck, pork or chicken.

-- In a small glass baking dish, stir together the Cherry Chai Jam, orange juice, and chipotle.
+- In a small glass baking dish, stir together the Cherry Jam, orange juice, and chipotle.

 - Add the salmon filet in the cherry-chipotle mixture.
 Pour some sauce over the salmon, cover with a lid.